• Skip to main content

 Easy art project.
 Trace and color handprints.

 Mix engineering and make a draw bot!
 We made a draw bot from our beloved Tinker Crate.
-The kids could not get enough of this idea.
+The kids could not get enough of this idea and loved experimenting with different colors and placement of the bot.
+Tinker Crate also comes in the mail so you get a double bonus!

-Try a drawing game with one of your child’s interests.
-On Instagram (find me here!)
-I shared how my son and I played a Star Wars drawing game.
-We took turns drawing Star Wars characters — one person started the drawing while the other would try to guess who it was before the drawing was finished.
+Try a drawing game focused on one of your child's interests.
+My son and I played a Star Wars drawing game.
+We took turns drawing Star Wars characters – one person started the drawing while the other would try to guess who it was before the drawing was finished.

 Make an article of clothing!
 Every year we make a "summer of fun" t-shirt.
 This year, my little Star Wars fan loved drawing all his favorite characters so he could wear them.